 A Comprehensive Plan is a long-term guide that expresses the values, aspirations, needs, and unique conditions of a community.
-Liberty Township Plan 2040 will establish a vision for growth and infrastructure investment and address many related topics that impact the township's quality of life today and in the future.
-The plan is a tool to prepare for change and acts as both a business plan and guidebook for decision-makers.
+Liberty Township Plan 2040 will establish a vision for growth and infrastructure investment and address many related topics that impact the Township's quality of life today and in the future.
+The Plan is a tool to prepare for change and acts as both a business plan and guidebook for decision-makers.

-It is a guide, not a strict set of rules.
-It is persuasive, not punitive.
-In addition to making policy recommendations, the Plan will make recommendations for future zoning approaches.
+It is a persuasive guide, not a strict set of rules.
+In addition to making policy recommendations, the Plan makes recommendations for future zoning approaches.

-The Plan is not a change to the Zoning Resolution.
-The Zoning Resolution (or "Zoning Code" is the set of rules related to land use that must be followed by landowners.
-As land develops, applicants request that they land be "rezoned" from an agricultural or rural residential use to a more dense residential use or another use entirely.
-During that process, the Zoning Commission and Trustees will consult the Plan to judge if the application meets the vision expressed in the Plan.
+The Plan is not an amendment to the Zoning Resolution.
+The Zoning Resolution ("Zoning Code") is the set of rules related to land use that must be followed by landowners.
+As land develops, applicants may request that land be "re-zoned" from an agricultural or rural residential use to a more dense residential use or another use entirely.
+During this rezoning process, the Zoning Commission and Trustees will consult the Plan to determine if the application meets the vision and goals expressed in the Plan.